elsavj/instagram-followers-check/README.md

 # instagram-followers-check
-a simple script for checking who isn't following you back on instagram
+A simple script for checking who isn't following you back on instagram.
+This guide is for people who have minimal/no coding knowledge.

 # Step 1: Download your follower info from instagram